 4. Section 13 statement

-At least 10 working days before a person enters into a residence contract, the owner must cause to be given to that person a statement in the form of Form 1 in Schedule 1 completed and signed by the owner containing the information required to be provided under that form.
+(1) At least 10 working days before a person enters into a residence contract, the owner must cause to be given to that person —

+(a) if the residence contract is not a short-term residence contract, a statement in the form of Form 1 in Schedule 1; or

+(b) if the residence contract is a short-term residence contract, a statement in the form of Form 1A in Schedule 1.

+(2) The owner, or person authorised to act on behalf of the owner, must complete and sign the information required to be provided under Form 1 or Form 1A.

-[Regulation 4 amended in Gazette 21 Mar 2014 p.
-722; 24 Mar 2015 p.
-1030.]
+[Regulation 4 inserted in Gazette 23 Mar 2016 p.
+862.]

 5. Section 13 notice